suous/RecNeXt/README.md

   <summary>
   <span style="font-size: larger; ">Conclusion</span>
   </summary>
-    This paper introduces a straightforward and versatile recursive decomposition strategy that leverages small-kernel convolutions to construct multi-frequency representations, establishing a linear relationship between parameter growth and decomposition levels.
+    This paper introduces a simple yet flexible recursive decomposition strategy using small-kernel convolutions to construct multi-frequency representations, maintaining linear parameter growth with decomposition levels while ensuring computational complexity decreases exponentially (following geometric progression).
-    This innovation guarantees that the computational complexity at each decomposition level follows a geometric progression, diminishing exponentially with increasing depth.
-    This recursive design is compatible with various operations and can be extended to other modalities, though this study focuses on vision tasks using basic functions.
-    Leveraging this approach, we construct RecConv as a plug-and-play module that can be seamlessly integrated into existing computer vision architectures.
+    Leveraging this framework, we construct RecConv as a plug-and-play module seamlessly integrable into existing vision architectures.
-    To the best of our knowledge, this is the first effective convolution kernel up to $80 \times 80$ for resource-constrained vision tasks.
+    To the best of our knowledge, this is the first attempt with effective receptive field up to <b>80 x 80</b> for resource-constrained vision tasks.
-    Building on RecConv we introduce RecNeXt, an efficient large-kernel vision backbone optimized towards resource-constrained scenarios.
+    Building on RecConv, we present RecNeXt, an efficient large-kernel vision backbone optimized towards resource-limited scenarios.
+    We introduce two series of models: the <b>A</b> series uses linear attention and nearest interpolation, while the <b>M</b> series employs convolution and bilinear interpolation for simplicity and broader hardware compatibility (e.g., to address sub-optimal nearest interpolation support in some iOS versions).
-    Extensive experiments across multiple vision benchmarks demonstrate RecNeXt's superiority over current leading approaches without relying on structural reparameterization or neural architecture search.
+    Extensive benchmarks demonstrate RecNeXt’s competitive performance over current leading approaches without requiring structural reparameterization or neural architecture search.
 </details>

 <br/>

 **UPDATES** 🔥
+- **2025/06/27**: Added **A** series code and logs, replacing convolution with linear attention.
+- **2025/03/19**: Added more ablation study results, including using attention with RecConv design.
 - **2025/01/02**: Uploaded checkpoints and training logs of RecNeXt-M0.
 - **2024/12/29**: Uploaded checkpoints and training logs of RecNeXt-M1 - M5.